UMRnInside/qtcsdr-smallscreen/README.md

 * Main window fits in 480x320 small display.

 ## What you will need to make it work
-* You will need an RTL-SDR dongle which will be the SDR receiver.
+* An RTL-SDR dongle as SDR receiver.

 ## How to set it up